wgxcodersdc/cybersecurity-community/first-timers-guides/00_first_timers_guide.md

 ## Sounds cool!
 How can I get started?
-Our events will assume a basic knowledge of programming.
+Our events will focus on the more technical areas of security and will assume a basic knowledge of programming.
 However, we are open to programmers of all levels!
 Check out [these resources](https://github.com/WomenWhoCode/guidelines-resources/blob/master/learn_to_program.md) to get started on learning how to code.

 As for programming languages, there are many good ones to learn for security.
 Below are a few recommendations based on what domain of security you're interested in: